 Increase the activity in the central nervous system.
 Examples include: Cocaine, Caffeine, MDMA (ecstasy), Methamphetamine (speed, ice, crystal, crystal meth, base), Ritalin, some new psychoactive drugs such as mephedrone and BZP.

 See also Drugs and their classification and "Legal Highs": Factsheet.

-People who are drug dependent may also experience withdrawal effects when they stop using.
-Withdrawal effects can last for several days to many weeks, depending on the type of drug and severity of their dependence.
+People who are drug dependent, or addicted, may also experience withdrawal effects when they stop using.
+Withdrawal effects can last for several days to many weeks, depending on the type of drug and how dependent they are on the drug.
 Withdrawal symptoms may include feelings of anxiety, depression, restlessness, irritability, and aggression.
 On top of this, withdrawal can also cause muscle spasms, headaches, muscle cramps, diarrhoea, vomiting, and cravings for the drug.